NickP3lle/music_vs_robot/README.md

 ## Why and what is it?

-_Music vs Robot_ is the project that Carlo Rosso and Nicolò Pellegrinelli decided to make as the course project for the Oject Oriented Programming course for the year 2022/2023 at the University of Padua.
+_Music vs Robot_ is the project that Carlo Rosso and Nicolò Pellegrinelli decided to make for the Object Oriented Programming class during the 2022/2023 academic year at the University of Padua.

 Drawing inspiration from the beloved mobile game Plants vs. Zombies, robots make their entrance from the right and march leftward while players can strategically place musical instruments to halt the robots' progression.